herdapp/herdapp.github.io/support.md

 3. Add a connetion is where you can search for other herd users by handle.
 Please note, a connection is what other platforms call a "follow".
 We don't share numbers of followers on herd to protect our users well-being and keep the focus on conversation & casual pic sharing.
 4. Settings allows you to change your handle,
 5. Help is this page :)
+6. Share herd helps you spread the word about herd, by sharing it to your friends.
+We greatly appreciate this support!

 ## Get support online